vk234-sussex/Web3D/assignment/README.md

 - index.html - Main loader for the page
 - loader.css - Loading animation for the page.
 Broken out to make animation data easier to modify
 - README.md - This file

+Please also note <a href="../assetbundle_backend/">../assetbundle_backend/</a> which is where the renderer will load model data from.